MHesham/engiX/README.md

 - Support shadows.
 - Support Audio and sound effects.
 - Add support for XBOX One by implementing XBOX One specific App and View layers.

+References
+Game Coding Complete 4 by Mike McShaffry
+Introduction to 3D Game Programming with DirectX 11 by Frank Luna